andrewagos/portfolio/README.md

 # Some of my work
-These are a handful of scripts I've written to showcase some of my Powershell skills.
-I've also included my goto regex.
-This is not indicitive of my entire skillset.
+These are a handful of scripts I've written.
+These were not written in a professional development environment, and it unfortunately shows.
+There may be some functions referenced that are not included in this set.
-Contains - Globex AD Module script examples.